kjph/sqlenergy/README.md

 # Table List
 The table list is the list of tables that the sript will query from the specified database.

-Currently, the table list must be a plain text file, with `csv` rows of length 2.
-The first column is the table name, and the second column is the source type
+Currently, the table list must be a plain text file, with `csv` rows of at least 2 columns.
+The first column is the table name, and the second column is the source type.
+These columns are mandatory.

+Additional columns may be added, and must specify the following information

+1. Table name
+2. Source Type
+3. Minimum threshold value
+4. Maximum threshold value
+5. Time format in database